 In the end, I did a lot more huffing and puffing than planned!
 But Devaki did fantastic, with a first-place finish in her age group.
 I took fourth place in mine.

 The key exercise strategies we used included Nose Breathing, Fox Running, and Chasing the Rabbit.

 Read on to learn more about each strategy in detail.

-Exercise Strategy #1: Nasal Breathing
+Exercise Strategy #1: Nose Breathing

-Learning how to become a nasal breather during exercise helps train the body to handle a variety of life stressors without triggering the degenerative, fat-storing, sugar-craving, anxiety-producing, sleep-preventing, exercise-hating emergency response!
+Learning how to become a nasal breather during exercise will help train your body to handle a variety of life stressors, without triggering a degenerative, fat-storing, sugar-craving, anxiety-producing, sleep-preventing, exercise-hating emergency response!